Land of the Geomancers

 The Land

-The Aldene is the longest and slowest, casually snakes its way through the Selendoria's hinterlands.
-It originates in the Sturrbith Mountains, wending and winding through the middle of the forest clear to the northern shore of Arboria.
+The Aldene is the longest and slowest, casually snaking its way through the Selendoria's hinterlands.
+It originates in the Sturrbith Mountains, wending through the middle of the forest all the way to the northern shore of Arboria.
 Here it spreads out over the land in ever-changing mudflats covered in reeds, called the Sepalenne.
 The Cordunnda, named by the dwarves, is a rough and jagged river that cuts through the western base of the Sturrbith Mountains, sinking beneath the ground at Mount Spartak, only to appear again further north in its run to the ocean.
 While the Aldene is a slow flowing wide river, the Cordunnda is cold with dangerous rapids.
-Finally, the Océale divides the Selendoria from the Talpeasea Mountains.
-It flows down from the Talpeasea Mountain range, makes up the western border of the Selendoria, and then vanishes into the underground caverns of the mountains, never touching the sea.
+The Océale divides the northern Selendoria from the Talpeasea Mountains.
+It flows down from the Talpeasea Mountain range then vanishes into the underground caverns of the mountains, never touching the sea.
+Finally, there is the Merlithú, whose beginnings spring from the southern Talpeaseas and border the Wooded Way) nearly to its beginning before turning and flowing into the Caedal Marshes.

 Northeastern Selendoria: This region of the Selendoria, which runs up the sides of the Sturrbith Mountains, must withstand the cold winds of Northern Oceanuus.
 The higher elevations are alpine forest with freezing winters rife with snow, and even in the summer when the day is dry and hot, night temperatures drop to finger-numbing cold.
 As one moves down the mountains the clime becomes more temperate.Oaks and maples are prolific in this area, making the change of seasons a staggeringly beautiful time.
 Tall and sturdy trees provide a bright canopy, and undergrowth is thick in the warm summers.
 Many rivers run through the northeast, and most elven settlements located here as well, including Cennebrae.
 Many believe that the famed city of Evergreen is hidden within this region, though only the druids and Rangers know for certain.